-While cleanliness is key to your guest’s comfortable stay and a 5-star review, having decent looking and comfortable furniture is another factor on your rental prices.
-When people travel to NYC for fun and for work, they want the entire trip to be a positive experience.
-Thus, the interior design of their accommodation will take their experience up a notch.
-Not only that but as many successful short-term stay companies like OneFineStay and Sonder have shown, guests are willing to pay big bucks for nicely designed homes for their vacations.
+You may think that cleanliness is the biggest influence on a customer’s ratings.
+It’s true that cleanliness is the baseline to your guest’s comfort and a 5-star review.
+But having decent looking and comfortable furniture is another major factor on your rental prices.
+Consider people traveling to a big city like NYC for fun or for work.
+They want the entire trip to be a positive experience!
+Thus, the interior design quality of their accommodation can take their whole experience up a notch.
+Not only that but many successful short-term stay companies like OneFineStay and Sonder have shown that Airbnb guests will pay big bucks for nicely designed homes when on vacation.

 For the Bedroom: